 If you’re a fantasy geek like me, you know that no one wins their league at the draft.
 The winner is usually the guy that makes the best waiver wire moves from week 2 to week 6.
 You know, the guy who knows the difference between Fool’s Gold (Kevin Ogletree) and the Diamond in the Rough (CJ Spiller).
-This week is crucial for many owners with injuries to some big name backs like Matt Forte, Ahmad Bradshaw and my man Chris Johnson sucking it up!
+As stated by the medical professionals who has just finished their construction first aid course, this week was crucial for many owners with injuries to some big name backs like Matt Forte, Ahmad Bradshaw and my man Chris Johnson sucking it up!
 Here are the moves I recommend for this week.

 Matt Cassell This is the last week you will be able to pick him up, because he will not be available in many of the leagues you’re in.
 The Chiefs are not good, but they have weapons and they will score whether they are behind or in front.

 Andrew Luck I know everyone is on the RG3 bandwagon, but don’t sleep on Luck!
 He will wind up with 4000 yards and 25 TD’s at year’s end.
 If he’s available snatch him up,

 Jake Locker As much as it kills me, you gotta drop him.
 He looks lost out there right now, his O Line looks putrid, and somehow Chris Johnson still looks like it’s 2011.
 I still love him long term, but for this year there are better options.

 Matt Schaub I know he WAS an elite QB for a short period of time, but that time is not right now.
 The Houston O wants to run the ball and I don’t think Andre Johnson is what he used to be.
 I am not saying drop Schaub, but against the Denver D in Denver, I sit Schaub.